 “Diabetic furry patients should be fed the same food or same type of food consistently,” Dr. Bullen says.
 “Switching from one food to another can result in altered responses to insulin.”

-What Not to Feed a Diabetic Dog
+What Not To Feed a Diabetic Dog

 Treats should only be given sparingly.
-And stay away from refined, sugary and processed foods as much as possible.
+And stay away from refined, sugary, and processed foods as much as possible.

+If you like to spoil your diabetic pooch, opt for dog treats that won’t spike their blood glucose levels.
 Or, instead of giving your dog treats that will unnecessarily spike your dog’s blood sugar levels without providing essential nutrients, “opt for using your dog’s kibble as treats if needed,” suggests Dr. Bullen.

 Some veterinarians recommend keeping diabetic dogs away from “foods marketed for pets with sensitive stomachs, as they are highly digestible and designed for quick absorption of nutrients, which could lead to higher blood glucose levels,” Dr. Bullen explains.